Lake Barrington, Tasmania

 How to get to the Venue

 Flights operate daily into Sydney’s Kingsford Smith Airport, for both domestic and international visitors to Sydney.
-Please visit the Official Travel Bookings Provider, Andrew Jones Travel for more information.
+Please visit the Official Travel Bookings Provider, CTM for more information.

 Spirit of Tasmania is proud to promote travel to the Australian Rowing Championships 2021 and is offering participants the best available passenger fares.

 Click here for more information on booking your travel on Spirit of Tasmania.

 Where to stay

 There are a number of websites that will be able to assist you in your travel & accommodation, including: